LLM-Assisted Web Measurements: Introduction

-In general, the process of labeling a dataset of websites to carry out targeted measurements may be complex, costly and error-prone.
+In general, labeling website datasets for targeted measurements is complex, costly, and error-prone.
 High-quality labels can be collected through human evaluators with sufficient domain expertise.
-Unfortunately, manual labeling has a significant cost, does not scale and makes it difficult to expand, or even replicate, existing studies.
-Automated labeling, in turn, is cheap and easy to scale, however it is normally based on heuristics that can introduce bias or lead to inaccuracies.
-For example, the country of a website can be determined by extracting its top-level domain, like .br, .de, or .it~\cite{OgutTMLYCU24}.
-This approach is useful, yet inferior to manual labeling, because it does not allow labeling websites with a generic top-level domain like .com or .net.
+Unfortunately, manual labeling has a significant cost, does not scale, and makes it difficult to expand or replicate existing studies.
+Automated labeling, in turn, is cheap and easy to scale, yet it typically relies on heuristics that can introduce bias or inaccuracies.
+For example, the country of a website can be inferred from its top-level domain, like .br or .de~\cite{OgutTMLYCU24}.
+This approach is useful but inferior to manual labeling, since it cannot label websites under generic top-level domains like .com or .net, systematically biasing study results, since such domains are common.

-Motivated by the explosive growth of generative AI, and the many success stories of Large Language Models (LLMs) in particular, we here explore the use of LLMs for creating labeled datasets of websites that enable the execution of representative, targeted web measurements.
-The key intuition of this proposal is that LLMs can perform automated website classification by leveraging contextual information, natural language understanding, and the extensive knowledge they have gained from training on massive datasets constructed by scraping diverse web sources.
+Motivated by the explosive growth of generative AI, and by the many success stories of Large Language Models (LLMs) in particular, we explore the use of LLMs for creating labeled datasets of websites to enable representative, targeted web measurements.
+The key intuition of our proposal is that LLMs can perform automated website classification by leveraging contextual information, natural language understanding, and the extensive knowledge they have gained from training on massive datasets constructed by scraping diverse web sources.
 This makes them significantly more advanced than custom ad-hoc heuristics, e.g., based on selected keywords, and better equipped to rival the performance of human experts.
+In this work, we go beyond demonstrating that LLMs are effective classifiers: we show how they can be used to overcome fundamental limitations of existing approaches and derive practical methodologies for performing targeted web measurements with improved accuracy and scalability directly over the Tranco list.